khan1203/Redis_from_Scratch/03_In-Memory Storage with TTL & Background Key Expiration/README.md

 ---

 ## 🧠 Summary
-This lab provides a deep dive into **how Redis manages expiring data** efficiently while remaining single-threaded.
+This repo provides a deep dive into **how Redis manages expiring data** efficiently while remaining single-threaded.
 You’ll gain hands-on experience with **TTL mechanisms**, **event-driven expiration**, and **memory tracking** — all essential for building performant in-memory systems.

 ---